sceendy/sceendy.github.io/work.md

           <div class="tags">jQuery</div>
         </section>
         <p class="summary">
-        <strong>Details:</strong> Joinem was an SPA built using AngularJS + Sass that consumed a RESTful API.
-Architected, implemented, and iterated on frontend designs and user interactions.</p>
+        <strong>Details:</strong> Joinem was a SPA built using AngularJS + Sass that consumed a RESTful API.
+Architected, implemented, and iterated on the frontend.</p>
       </div>
     </div>
   </a>